How good bad is your pet food?

 About the author

-David D’Angelo holds a Bachelor of Science (BSc) degree and CPD accredited Diploma in Pet Nutrition.
+David D’Angelo holds a Bachelor of Science (BSc) degree, combined with CPD accredited Diplomas in Pet Nutrition and as a Veterinary Support Assistant (VSA).

 David has researched and written about pet food and pet nutrition for more than a decade, with a focus on giving you the information you need as a pet owner to make more informed decisions for the health of your pet.